morrissoftware1229/DSA/README.md

 ###### 20240524
 - Made an attempt on Level 1 - Problem 07, but I need to brush up on accessing elements in a,dictionary.
 The issue is probably that dictionaries are built in for Python3, so I need to learn how they're implemented in other languages to better understand them.
 - I read the editorial, and it had a very clever use of the associative property of multiplication to form an answer.

+###### 20240525
+- Made an attempt on Level 1 - Problem 08.
+I still need to work on my basic data structures.
+I was trying to solve the problem perfectly the first time instead of finding a solution and iterating.
+I also didn't think to use floor division.
+- I set up a new folder to cover the basics of simple data structures.
+I'll be adding information soon related to lists and dictionaries.